Up (film series): Symon

-Symon Basterfield, given name also spelt Simon in previous films, chosen from the same charity home as Paul, is the only mixed-race participant.
-He never got to know his black father, and had left the charity home to live with his white mother by the time of the 7 Plus Seven filming; her depression is alluded to as the cause for his being in the home.
+Symon Basterfield, given name also spelt Simon in previous films, chosen from the same orphanage (called Children's Home) in the East End of London as Paul, is the only mixed-race participant.
+He never got to know his black father, and had left the orphanage in the East End of London to live with his white mother by the time of the 7 Plus Seven filming; her depression is alluded to as the cause for his being in the home.
 As filming for 35 took place, he was going through a divorce from his first wife and mother of his five children, and he elected not to participate.
 Symon returned for 42 and 49, remarried with one son and one stepdaughter.
 In 49, he and his wife had become foster parents.
 By 56, he regretted his lack of formal education, which he felt limited his income over the years.
 He remains happily married and looks forward to the next chapters of his life.
 In 63, his relationship with his children from his first marriage is mending and he has 10 grandchildren.

 Nick

-William Nicholas (Nick) Hitchon was raised on a small farm in Arncliffe, a tiny village in the Yorkshire Dales.
+William Nicholas "Nick" Hitchon was born on 22 October 1957 and raised on a small farm in Arncliffe, a tiny village in the Yorkshire Dales.
+(He was only 6 when Seven Up! was first broadcast, and therefore always remained a year younger than the episodes' nominal age.)
 He was educated in a one-room school four miles' walk from his home, and later at a boarding school.
 He went to Oxford University (where, he mentions in 63 Up, Theresa May was a contemporary) and then moved to the United States to work as a nuclear physicist.
 He married Jackie, another British immigrant, who participated in 28 but was displeased with how her comments were received by viewers, many of whom apparently concluded that the marriage was doomed.
 She declined to appear in 35 and 42.
-By 49, the couple had divorced and Nick had remarried, this time to Cryss Brunner, ten years his senior and at that time taught in Minneapolis.
-Nick has been a professor at the University of Wisconsin–Madison in the Electrical & Computer Engineering Department since 1982.
-Nick appeared as a guest on NPR's quiz show Wait Wait...
+By 49, the couple had divorced and Nick had remarried, this time to Cryss Brunner, ten years his senior, and at that time taught in Minneapolis.
+Nick was a professor at the University of Wisconsin–Madison in the Electrical & Computer Engineering Department from 1982 to 2022, serving as department chair from 1999 to 2002.
+He appeared as a guest on NPR's quiz show Wait Wait...
 Don't Tell Me aired 21 June 2014, and spoke briefly about his participation in the Up series.
-By 63, Nick developed a cancerous mass in his throat and had recently lost his father, leading him to contemplate mortality and the future of his family once he is gone.
+By 63, he had developed a cancerous mass in his throat and had recently lost his father, leading him to contemplate mortality and the future of his family after his death (he says at one point that if there is a 70 edition of the series, he will not be alive to participate in it).
+Nick retired from the university in spring 2022 and died on 23 July 2023 at the age of 65.